Purpose of this Charter

 Additional Regional Resources

-The HCC has access to other formal documents and protocols such as MOUs, MOAs, contracts, and regional plans, which are under development.
-Documents are available to members of the HCC upon request to the Chair.
+The Healthcare Coalition has access to other formal documents and protocols such as MOUs, MOAs, contracts, and regional plans, which are under development.
+Documents are available to members of the HCC in the share folder.

 This Charter shall not supersede any existing mutual aid agreement or agreements.